Plasmodium falciparum: Structure

-P. falciparum does not have a fixed structure but undergoes continuous change during the course of its life cycle.
+P. falciparum does not have a fixed structure but undergoes continuous change during its life cycle.
 A sporozoite is spindle-shaped and 10–15 μm long.
-In the liver it grows into an ovoid schizont of 30–70 μm in diameter.
+In the liver, it grows into an ovoid schizont of 30–70 μm in diameter.
 Each schizont produces merozoites, each of which is roughly 1.5 μm in length and 1 μm in diameter.
-In the erythrocyte the merozoite form a ring-like structure, becoming a trophozoite.
-A trophozoites feed on the haemoglobin and forms a granular pigment called haemozoin.
+In the erythrocyte the merozoite forms a ring-like structure, becoming a trophozoite.
+A trophozoite feeds on the haemoglobin and forms a granular pigment called haemozoin.
 Unlike those of other Plasmodium species, the gametocytes of P. falciparum are elongated and crescent-shaped, by which they are sometimes identified.
 A mature gametocyte is 8–12 μm long and 3–6 μm wide.
 The ookinete is also elongated measuring about 18–24 μm.
 An oocyst is rounded and can grow up to 80 μm in diameter.
 Microscopic examination of a blood film reveals only early (ring-form) trophozoites and gametocytes that are in the peripheral blood.
 Mature trophozoites or schizonts in peripheral blood smears, as these are usually sequestered in the tissues.
 On occasion, faint, comma-shaped, red dots are seen on the erythrocyte surface.
 These dots are Maurer's cleft and are secretory organelles that produce proteins and enzymes essential for nutrient uptake and immune evasion processes.

-The apical complex, which is actually a combination of organelles, is an important structure.
+The apical complex, which is a combination of organelles, is an important structure.
 It contains secretory organelles called rhoptries and micronemes, which are vital for mobility, adhesion, host cell invasion, and parasitophorous vacuole formation.
 As an apicomplexan, it harbours a plastid, an apicoplast, similar to plant chloroplasts, which they probably acquired by engulfing (or being invaded by) a eukaryotic alga and retaining the algal plastid as a distinctive organelle encased within four membranes.
 The apicoplast is involved in the synthesis of lipids and several other compounds and provides an attractive drug target.
 During the asexual blood stage of infection, an essential function of the apicoplast is to produce the isoprenoid precursors isopentenyl pyrophosphate (IPP) and dimethylallyl pyrophosphate (DMAPP) via the MEP (non-mevalonate) pathway.